EN

 Stage 0 – latency stage

-• Damage to the lymphatic system is present and known
+• Diagnosed damage to the lymphatic system

 • Oedema not (yet) visible